Ready to find the perfect college degree?

 In the past, on-the-job training was often enough to prepare candidates to become chefs.
 Now, though, having a formal education in culinary arts is increasingly popular, the United States Bureau of Labor Statistics (BLS) reports.
 As more candidates earn a culinary arts degree, not having a formal education could put candidates at a disadvantage.
 Pursue a culinary arts program can also broaden candidates’ experiences by allowing them to learn new techniques and prepare different kinds of cuisine they might not have the opportunity to work with if all of their training takes place on the job.

 Culinary arts programs are found at many different types of learning institutions, from community colleges and technical schools to four-year colleges and universities.
 There are even some culinary arts schools specifically dedicated to the industry.
 No matter where you enroll in a culinary arts program, you can expect to spend a good deal of time in kitchens.
 You’ll work to develop the skills you will need to prepare the highest-quality meals.
 You’ll will learn to:

 - buy and inventory the ingredients a restaurant will need

 - handle foods in a safe and sanitary manner

 Gaining Hands-On Experience

-As valuable as a culinary arts degree is, it is still essential that candidates get hands-on experience in a restaurant.
+As valuable as a culinary arts degree is, it is still essential that you get hands-on experience in a restaurant.
 Many culinary arts programs require that students work in a restaurant kitchen or complete an internship or apprenticeship.

 Aspiring chefs may choose to pursue an apprenticeship in addition to, or instead of, a culinary arts degree program.
-Apprentices learn many of the same skills as students of formal degree programs over a period of two years and complete 1,000 hours of instruction and 1,000 hours of work while overseen by an experienced chef.
+Apprentices learn many of the same skills as students of formal degree programs over a period of two years.
+They complete 1,000 hours of instruction and 1,000 hours of work while overseen by an experienced chef.